‘How do I log in to WordPress?’ That’s one of the most common WordPress questions that we get asked.

 If you find it difficult to remember your WordPress login link, then we recommend you add a bookmark to your browser’s bookmark bar.

-Alternatively, you can add your WordPress login link on your website footer, sidebar, or menu.
+Alternatively, you can add your WordPress login link on your website header, footer, or sidebar.
 There are two very easy ways to do this.

-The first option is adding your WordPress login link to a menu.
+The first option is adding your WordPress login link to the navigation menu.
 Simply log in to your WordPress admin area and go to Appearance » Menus.

 Once you are done, click on the ‘Add to Menu’ button to add this link to your menu.
 Also, don’t forget to save changes by clicking on the ‘Save Menu’ button.

 The second option is to use the default widget called ‘Meta’.
 This widget adds a link to the login page, links to your site’s RSS feeds, and a link to the WordPress.org website.

 You can add the WordPress login link in the footer, sidebar, or any other widget-ready area in your theme.

 Adding a Custom WordPress Login Form in WordPress

 If you have multiple users on your WordPress blog, then it makes sense to add the WordPress login form to the sidebar or create a custom login page that matches your site’s design.

 There are multiple ways to do that, but we recommend using the SeedProd page builder plugin.